Kelvin364/fianance-tracker/README.md

 ## Project Overview

 FinTrack is a comprehensive personal finance management application that helps users track their income, expenses, and overall financial health.
-By utilizing external APIs, the application provides valuable insights and actionable recommendations to assist users in making informed financial decisions.
+By utilizing external APIs, the application provides valuable insights and actionable recommendations to assist users in making informed financial decisions. available at: www.kelvinservices.tech

 The application is divided into two main parts: